 After you’ve had learned from a few of these cycles, you will be in a much better position to take on more complex and riskier use-cases.

-Now that we’ve looked at how we can plan our Data Science projects, I want to talk about creating a data team to execute on that.
-I’m not going to delve into topics like where to hire or how the hiring process should be, but the right team composition.
+Now that we’ve looked at how we can plan our Data Science projects, I want to talk about creating a data team capable of executing that.
+I’m not going to delve into topics like where to hire or how the hiring process should be, but I’ll talk about the right team composition.

 That brings me to the next role.
 If you are building a data product you will need Machine Learning Engineers in your team.
 These are not researchers who build machine learning algorithms per se but are data-focused software developers familiar with various data science libraries and know how to write production quality code based on the models developed by the analysts.
 To do this job they must work closely with Data Engineers, or it might be also done by a math savvy Data Engineer for smaller teams.
 Most developers looking to enter the data science field should consider this as a good career option.